Ceelog/phpdoc-en/src/wrappers/phar.md

 ### Description

-The `phar://` stream wrapper is available since PHP 5.3.0.
+The `phar://` stream wrapper.
 See
 <a href="/phar/using.html#Using%20Phar%20Archives:%20the%20phar%20stream%20wrapper" class="link">Phar stream wrapper</a>
-for detailed description.
+for a detailed description.

 ### Usage